 Next, we tried PLA-txt 8.2 Magic from North Bridge.
-It turned out very well.
+It also turned out well.

-In conclusion, we can say that the Ender 3 3D printer proved to be very worthy in terms of printing results, especially for its money.
-The printed models turned out to be no worse than those created on the most expensive printers.
-The reliability of the design and the quality of the printer parts also pleasantly surprised us, we expected that it would be a flimsy device with cheaper components.
+The Ender 3 3D printer proved to be worthy in terms of printing results, especially for its money.
+The quality of the printed models is at par with those created on more expensive printers.
+The reliability of the design and the quality of the printer parts are also surprising.
+We expected that it would be a flimsy device with cheaper components.

-The Ender 3 can be recommended to people who already have experience in 3D printing, or, well, beginners and enthusiasts.
-When assembling the Ender 3, you will have to spend time solving some problems and taking into account certain nuances.
+We’d recommend the Ender 3 to people who already have experience in 3D printing (not absolute beginners).
+When assembling the printer, you will have to spend time solving some problems and taking into account certain nuances.
 If you don’t really want to spend time on this, then it is better to buy an already assembled Ender-3S printer.

 The scope of the printer is very wide: from use as a home toy and assistant, to artistic modeling and even printing prototypes of parts and functional elements.

-For its price and in the right hands – an excellent choice!
+For its price and in the right hands, the Ender 3 is an excellent choice!